carlomilanesi/measures-rs/docs/Tutorial.md

 Run your project.
 It should print: `The distance is 100 km`.

-Notice that the characters "` km`" are not part of your code.
+Notice that the three characters "` km`" are not part of your code.
 They are printed because of the type of the variable `distance`.
 The type of such a variable is `Measure::<KiloMetre>`, meaning _"a measure whose unit of measurement is kilometres (or kilometers)"_.